 - Teachers receive reports to assist with grading students and learning gaps in the lesson plan

-- The online learning aspect needs to be easy to follow due to student shaving less direction from teachers
+- The online learning aspect needs to be easy to follow due to students having less teacher direction

-- There is a lot of planning to set up the computer labs to enable students to study at their unique speed, and deliver the right content
+- Lots of planning is needed to set up the computer labs so students can study at their unique speed

 3) Flipped Classroom Blended Learning

-The flipped classroom blended learning model uses a blend of teacher guided practice and face to face learning in the classroom relating to one given subject such as Physics.
-Followed by a home learning module on the same subject that can be completed remotely, for example at home or in a library.
+The flipped classroom blended learning model uses a mix of teacher-guided practice and face-to-face learning relating to one given subject, such as physics, followed by a learning module on the same subject which can be completed remotely.

 - No need to adjust the classroom to suit the learning model

-- Students that generally struggle with homework at home find it easier to learn since they can ask their teacher at school to help with their remote learning aspect
+- Students who generally struggle with homework find it easier to learn since they can ask their teacher for help with their remote learning aspect while in school

-- Class time is freed up for more support and discussion based activity to help support students and engage back and forth as opposed to one way communication
+- Class time is freed up for more support and discussion-based activities

 - Teachers need tech training to troubleshoot with pupils

-A critical element of blended learning is mastery-based, it’s the need for personalised support.
-This type of learning looks at individual student progression through the understanding of content without the time pressure, allowing them to work at an individual pace.
-This method is an instructional approach, with students demonstrating a higher level of understanding for the specific topic or subject area.
-Essentially, a student needs more than just the ability to solve a calculation, with mastery-based learning they have to be able to clarify and understand their workings out, demonstrating they can solve word related problems with context.
+This type of learning looks at individual student progression through the understanding of content without the time pressure, allowing them to work at their own set pace.
+This method uses an instructional approach, with students demonstrating a higher level of understanding for the specific topic or subject area.
+Essentially, a student needs more than just the ability to solve a calculation; with mastery-based learning, they have to be able to clarify and understand their workings out, demonstrating they can solve word-related problems with context.